 What Do I Need to Make Hibiscus-Green Iced Tea?

-We are taking the simple route with this recipe.
-Instead of drying hibiscus leaves, you’re going to purchase hibiscus and green tea from your local grocery store.
-There are a lot of great herbal tea combinations, including coconut hibiscus and strawberry hibiscus.
-This recipe uses tea bags instead of loose leaf tea.
+This recipe is simple.
+Instead of drying hibiscus leaves, you’ll purchase hibiscus and green tea from your local grocery store.
+There are many great herbal tea combinations, including coconut hibiscus and strawberry hibiscus.
+This recipe uses tea bags instead of loose-leaf tea.

 Pro tip: Compost your teabags!
 If the tea bag is made of something biodegradable like paper, you can compost the whole bag.
-If not, empty the contents in your bin and toss as you usually would.
-Damp tea leaves help speed up the decomposition process and add richness to your garden.
+If not, empty the contents into your bin and toss them as you usually would.
+Damp tea leaves help speed up the decomposition process and enrich your garden.

 Hibiscus-Green Iced Tea Recipe